 It makes testing difficult

-The more re-usable classes you have the more possible combinations you have.
+The more re-usable classes you have , the more components you, the more technology you have the more possible combinations you have.
 This complicates testing.
 Testing one class by itself is easy but as soon as you start combining results of the classes the complexity goes up and so does the possible outcomes.

 n! = n x (n-1) x (n-2) x … x 1